 - Older metal fillings

 Inlays and onlays are a type of porcelain filling that is custom-crafted for your tooth.
-With the tight bond, these fillings prevent the infiltration of food as well as bacteria that causes decay.
+With the tight bond, these fillings prevent the infiltration of food as well as bacteria that cause decay.

 Inlays refer to smaller fillings that normally sit entirely inside the top of the tooth.
 An onlay is a filling that extends over one or more of the edges or points in your teeth (called cusps).